kellran/annotations/README.md

   - `annotation_create text "free text" "extra text" surface`: Similar to the above command, but the text is attached to a wall or similar
 - `annotation_save <filename>`: Save the current annotations to a file, after doing so copy it back to this repository
+- `annotation_reload`: Reload the annotations, useful when creating new annotations